-The vBulletin system is popular for Internet forum installations, and comes ready to support two of the most used languages on the World Wide Web.
-The current version version has also been praised for the better search engine optimization options that it provides administrators with.
+The vBulletin system is one of the most popular for Internet forum installations, and comes ready to support some of the most used languages on the web.
+The current version has also been praised for the better SEO options that it provides administrators with.
 Version 4.1.8 was released in October 2011. vBulletin’s fourth release is also notable for the blog functions that it featured.
+In the following version (v.5) vBulletin Connect was introduced. vBulletin 5 Connect was released as a stable ‘gold’ product on 21 February 2013.

 Read more on the page “About vBulletin“.

-While many of the web 2.0 softwares used to power today’s web uses cutting edge desing, many forum softwares default templates looks quite dated.
-This is unfortunate, not least since on websites with active forums, this part of the site is often the most visited.
+While many of the web 2.0 softwares used to power today’s websites uses cutting edge design, many forum software provider’s default templates look quite dated.
+This is unfortunate, not least since on websites with active forums, this part of the website is often the most visited.
 The great majority of forum sites uses default skins, but here are some inspring examples where the webmasters have spent some extra hours to customize the look to integrate with their websites:

 Adobe Forums – This example shows the sub-forum for discussions about Photoshop on Windows.
 Clean and effective design.

-Apple Support Forums – The masters of design, Apple, are not using a defalut template for their support forum…
+Apple Support Forums – The masters of design, Apple, are obviously not using a defalut template for their support forum.
+This fresh style is gimmicked by many other forums, for example the Radio Controlled Models Forum which is technology focused site hosting discussions about rc hobby and similar topics.
+Very clean indeed:

 LFG Comic – A Invision Board powered forum which is another good example of when a custom not much more than a background image and a matching color theme makes a huge difference compared to the default forum template.

-Piano Forum – A Simple Machines powered forum based website about classical piano music.
-An inverted theme like this gives lower readability for some people but can be effective for design purposes.
+Piano Forum – A Simple Machines powered forum based website about classical piano music and how to play the piano.
+An inverted theme (white text on dark background) like this gives lower readability for some people but can be effective for design purposes.
 Here the color theme matches the rest of the site and not least, the colors of a concert grand piano.

 Electronic Arts – EA uses custom design on each of the sub forums.
 Mostly done by using separate background graphics, this is a pretty simple but very effective solution.
-Example from the “Need for Speed” category:
+Example from the “The Secret World” category: